-Office equipment
+Office equipment 15-20% declining balance

-Computers

-Motor vehicles

-Plant and equipment

-Leasehold improvements

-15-20% declining balance
+Computers 15-45% declining balance

-4 year straight-line
+Motor vehicles 4 year straight-line

-7 year straight-line
+Plant and equipment 7 year straight-line

-4 year straight-line
+Leasehold improvements 4 year straight-line

 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in income or expense when the asset is derecognized.
 The asset's residual values, useful lives and methods of depreciation are reviewed at each reporting period and adjusted prospectively, if appropriate.